allen138/hone-capital/README.md

       }
     }
 ```
 Now a value needs to be switch on the table.
-Create an IF statement passing shouldSwitch and when shouldSwitch is true get the parentNode of the index of the dataRow and insert it before the other index, then set switching to true.
+Create an if statement passing shouldSwitch and when shouldSwitch is true get the parentNode of the index of the dataRow and insert it before the other index, then set switching to true.
 ```javascript
     if (shouldSwitch) {
       dataRows[i].parentNode.insertBefore(dataRows[i + 1], dataRows[i]);